josebarbamontoya/chrono-sta/README.md

 **Windows**

-1. In a command prompt, create a directory (e.g., `chronosta_example`) and copy the partial timetrees in Newick format with the extention `.nwk`, along with the `chronosta.py` script:
+1. In a command prompt, create a directory (e.g., `1000_gene_speciestree`) and copy the partial timetrees in Newick format with the extention `.nwk`, along with the `chronosta.py` script:
 ```
 mkdir C:\Users\barba\examples\1000_gene_speciestree
 copy *.nwk C:\Users\barba\examples\1000_gene_speciestree